 It will reduce blood pressure and also relieve from asthma.

-It is advisable to practice the Pranayama through the guidance of competent teacher.
+It is advisable to practice the Pranayama through the guidance of a competent teacher.
 If it is not done properly, it can be dangerous also.
 Do the process slowly and do not be in a hurry.
-No need of doing just for the sake of doing.
 If you have enough time, then only do it.
 Pregnant women should avoid doing Pranayama.
 If one has chronic disorders, it is better to consult a guide.